 While I don’t trace my ancestry back to Culloden, directly (as far as I yet know; I may learn more in future), the battle plays an important part in the family history.
 It was the hinge that set in motion the events – tragic as they were – that would eventually see my Scottish ancestors arrive in Canada, 240 years ago.
 So on April 16, I will tip a glass of whisky in memory of that day.

-* Lieutenant Thomas Chadwick seems to have been a secret Jacobite, or at least was sympathetic to the rebels, and was later executed for it.
-I have only traced my father’s line back to Richard Chadwick, of Lancashire, b.
-1752.
-Still looking for older records.
+* Lieutenant Thomas Chadwick — a “tallow chandler” from Staffordshire — seems to have been a secret Jacobite, or at least was sympathetic to the rebels, and was later executed for it.
+I have traced my father’s line back to Richard Chadwick, of Lancashire, b.
+1689, but cannot find a link to this Thomas ( have actually traced the line further, but the connections before 1650 are somewhat unsure).
+I’m still looking for other and older records.

 ** Another historical footnote: James Wolfe was aide-de-camp for General Hawley, who led the cavalry at Culloden.
 Wolfe’s military career would end in 1759 as his troops were winning the battle to capture Quebec City and take the New World from the French.
 Canada was a thread being woven into this tale even at Culloden.